Gridin94/Terraform/Readme.md

 ## Note
-__For this project I have created VM image with custom data and one managed database__

-Please read the requirements of the application.
+__For this project I have created VM image with custom data and one managed database__ __The number of VMs can be changed in variables.tf file under num var__ Please read the requirements of the application.

 **_In addition the vm gets a script I wrote for setting up the vm, .env file,Okta application redirect URIs using Okta API and finally initialize the database and running the application as a service using pm2_**